Ruaidri/ReactWeather/README.md

 Run npm install in the src folder.
 This will get all the node modules required to run this app.

-Then use the command npm start to run, or go to  https://reactweather-aee08.firebaseapp.com/forecast to see the hosted version
+Then use the command npm start to run, or go to  https://reactweather-aee08.firebaseapp.com/forecast to see the hosted version.
+ Firebase Deploy does not allow http requests so Run: NPM start to see the app with api requests.